 Gemma: Yes, and the Vatican and the American pro-life insist emergency contraception is early abortion which complicates matters.
 Rachel's quite sensible - she accepts adoption or fostering in cases of really dysfunctional families, like child abuse.
 She even accepts interracial adoptions if we can cut out the abuses like agencies taking fat payoffs to send the babies out and leave special needs kids in the dirt.
 But talking generally she points out adoption lets society or maybe your own family off the hook, but it doesn't let you or your child off the hook.

 Brian: I get that – and I understand Rachel’s feelings about separation of mother and child being painful to both no matter what.
 But I wonder about relying on emergency contraception, regardless of the Christian adoption people.
 True it deals with money problems if people actually use the contraception.
-They may manage in South Australia almost without adoption as Rachel says, but here we find councils or the government worrying about spending shed loads of money on support for single parent families as the alternative.
-That’s no easy matter when; one, everybody including the government relies on credit; two, we’ve had to shut off the scare stories about girls getting themselves pregnant to jump up to the top of the housing list and; three, social care for the old and disabled’s a mess which is only getting worse with the aging population.
+They may manage in South Australia almost without adoption as Rachel says, and they've apologised for the forced adoptions in the past, but here we find councils or the government worrying about spending shed loads of money on support for single parent families as the alternative.
+That’s no easy matter when; one, the government relies on its own credit; two, we’ve had to shut off the scare stories about girls getting themselves pregnant to jump up to the top of the housing list and; three, social care for the old and disabled’s a mess which is only getting worse with the aging population and the health crisis.
 I realise Rachel wants deserving cases out of the adoption sausage machine – such as herself when she was young, and I respect that.
 But, bluntly, adoption’s cheaper even if the government pay people to adopt.
 Abortion’s cheaper as well, come to that.
 Emergency contraception’s not as simple these days as you might think.
 We get campaign literature at work telling us the mental health treatments we do mean a zygote has its soul implanted from the moment of conception.
 They go on about our being able to make up a brain from stem cells and what have you – that’s despite the fact everybody knows we never do cloning anyway; in fact, we’re not allowed to.

 Gemma: Rachel didn’t say say anything specific about that; after all, she’s mainly concerned about making sure birthmothers can keep their children which they most often want anyway.
 But she has made clear in the past that she wants termination available as a last resort, although we only touched on that today.

-Brian: The problem being that as faith groups hook into this brain potential thing they are likely to call even a last resort murder.
+Brian: The problem being that as faith groups hook into the early brain development point, they are likely to call even a last resort murder or 'feticide'.
 Which throws up another thought: Whether abortions are as common now than they were, there’s no sign of our ending that other sort of large-scale killing we argue about; wars.
 I’ve wondered before: is the only really reliable way to fit emergency contraception, abortion, or whatever in with our various moral ideas some sort of just war style basis?

 Gemma: Just war – how do you work that one out?
 I understood just warfare meant trying to avoid killing innocent people if at all possible.
 Justifiable homicide is precisely when they’re not innocent, even in war.